Mgla96/CoffeeMachineIoT/README.md

 #### Coffee Bean Dispenser
 Each servo controls an individual coffee bean dispenser.
 These coffee bean dispensers are made up of Pringles cans for the top and fruit cans for the bottom.
 The servo is fixed on the fruit can and rotates the Pringles can.
 Both the fruit can and Pringles can have holes cut in them so during rotation of the Pringles can, these holes line up and the coffee beans fall out into the coffee machine.

-* GPIO-4 is Dark Roast
+* GPIO-4 controls the servo that dispenses Dark Roast
-* GPIO-5 is Medium Roast
+* GPIO-5 controls the servo that dispenses Medium Roast
-* GPIO-17 is Light Roast
+* GPIO-17 controls the servo that dispenses Light Roast
 <p align="center">
 <img src="static/images/Coffee_Dispenser2.png" width="50%" alt="png">
 </p>